What is a retreat?

 What do you do on retreat?

 Retreats at Holy Family are comprised of conferences, workshops, prayer services, and free time.
 While the schedule is open for everyone, all the programming is voluntary.
 We encourage you to attend the activities that interest you and plan your time accordingly.
 View a sample schedule which will be followed during most themed weekend retreats.

 What is the theme of a retreat?

 The retreat team at Holy Family develops a new theme each summer to be presented throughout the retreat season (September-June).
 In addition, various workshops are offered each weekend to support the retreat theme.
-The 2014-2015 Retreat Theme is Know Greater Joy.
+The 2015-2016 Retreat Theme is Into the Heart of Mercy.

 When does a retreat take place?